Kuomintang: Vietnamese Nationalist Party

 The KMT assisted the Việt Nam Quốc Dân Đảng party which translates literally into Chinese (越南國民黨; Yuènán Guómíndǎng) as the Vietnamese Nationalist Party.
 When it was established, it was based on the Chinese KMT and was pro-Chinese.
 The Chinese KMT helped the party, known as the VNQDD, set up headquarters in Canton and Yunnan, to aid their anti-imperialist struggle against the French occupiers of Indochina and against the Vietnamese Communist Party.
 It was the first revolutionary nationalist party to be established in Vietnam, before the communist party.
 The KMT assisted VNQDD with funds and military training.

-The VNQDD was founded with KMT aid in 1925, they were against Ho Chi Minh's Viet Nam Revolutionary Youth League.
+The VNQDD was founded with KMT aid in 1925, in opposition to Ho Chi Minh's Viet Nam Revolutionary Youth League.
 When the VNQDD fled to China after the failed uprising against the French, they settled in Yunnan and Canton, in two different branches.
 The VNQDD existed as a party in exile in China for 15 years, receiving help, militarily and financially, and organizationally from the Chinese KMT.
 The two VNQDD parties merged into a single organization, the Canton branch removed the word "revolutionary" from the party name.
 Lu Han, a KMT official in Nanjing, who was originally from Yunnan, was contacted by the VNQDD, and the KMT Central Executive Committee and Military made direct contact with VNQDD for the first time, the party was reestablished in Nanjing with KMT help.